schizoidnightmares/schizoidnightmares.com/gallery.md

 ---

 # Gallery
-A gallery of 6 images (excluding real country flags) present on the website
+A gallery of the images on the website (currently 6)

 ## Schizoid Nightmares
 4 images